mjtian/cycleNormalizingFlow/pythonhead/test.md

 I have moved test.py to `utils/layer`,  so you now have to make `test2.py` run again.

 Examples can be found at `utils/layers`

+Hint1: Since `test2.py` is not finished at the time I checked out test3 branch, `git cherry-pick` may be useful.

+Hint2: This task is about import architecture in python, refer to what I have done at [my utils](https://github.com/li012589/NeuralRG/tree/master/utils).
+The key is how to write your `__init__.py` .